Grigory Potemkin: Courtier and general

 Although Catherine had not yet taken Potemkin as a lover, it seems likely that she passively—if not actively—encouraged his flirtatious behaviour, including his regular practice of kissing her hand and declaring his love for her: without encouragement, Potemkin could have expected trouble from the Orlovs (Catherine's lover Grigory and his four brothers) who dominated court.
 Potemkin entered Catherine's circle of advisers, and in 1762 took his only foreign assignment, to Sweden, bearing news of the coup.
 On his return, he was appointed Procurator, and won a reputation as a lover.
 Under unclear circumstances, Potemkin then lost his left eye and fell into a depression.
-His confidence shattered, he withdrew from court, becoming something of a hermit.
+According to legend, Grigory and Alexei Orlov invited Potemkin to a friendly game of billiards, then attacked him with their cues "for flirting with Catherine", resulting in Potemkin's eye being damaged during the brawl; the wound then turned septic "after being mistreated by a quack physician".
+Other sources claim that Potemkin's eye was struck by a ball "during a tennis match".
+According to Simon Sebag Montefiore, the cause of the damage was most likely just "an infection."
+His confidence shattered, Potemkin withdrew from court, becoming something of a hermit.

 Eighteen months later, Potemkin reappeared, probably summoned by Catherine.
+Upon his return, "the man once known as Alcibiades for his wit and beauty was re-nicknamed 'Cyclops'."
 He became an army paymaster and oversaw uniform production.
 Shortly thereafter, he became a Guardian of Exotic Peoples at the new All-Russian Legislative Commission, a significant political post.
-In September 1768, Potemkin became Kammerherr (chamberlain); two months later Catherine had his military commission revoked, fully attaching him to court.
+In September 1768, Potemkin became Kammerherr (chamberlain).
+Two months later Catherine had his military commission revoked, fully attaching him to court.
 In the interval, the Ottoman Empire had started the Russo-Turkish War of 1768 to 1774 and Potemkin was eager to prove himself, writing to Catherine: